Meta facebook tracking pixel

 For patients with a urinary “diversion” created after the removal of the bladder, follow-up care may include urine tests to check for infection, assessing and fixing any problems with urination control and checking for changes in kidney function through blood tests and imaging tests.

-Q. What is a treatment summary and why is it important?
+Q: What is a treatment summary and why is important?

-A. A treatment summary, sometimes called a “shadow chart,” is a document that you create and keep in your possession.
-Maintaining your own records allows you and your family members to have instant access to the specifics of your bladder cancer diagnosis and treatment.
+A: Keeping your own records up-to-date in the form of a treatment summary can be helpful, as it allows you and your family members to have instant access to the specifics of your bladder cancer diagnosis and treatment.
 A treatment summary should include:

 • Your name and date of birth